TheOafidian/etn/index.md

 A second set of same sample readings was analyzed.
 Here the differences between both reading are normally distributed.
 A student t-test confirms that the difference between both datasets of the same sample is significant.
 Purities calculated by both methods for different samples show no significant difference accoring to a Wilcoxon's signed rank test.

 ## Upload Ion Chromatography data to DELPHI platform <a name="task8"></a>

+Link to copy of script that has been encapsulated in the DELPHI structure: [import_dlph_compounds_batches](https://github.com/TVR-AelinTX/traineeship/blob/main/ion_chrom/import_dlph_compounds_batches.py)

 ### 15/02/2022:
 A basic scheme for uploading data on the resulting ion percentages from ion chromatography experiments is made to allow upload onto the DELPHI platform.
 Upload schemes consist of excel sheets defining input and output fields for the data that is read from an excel template.
 These schemes are used by the internal logic of DELPHI in the form of python script to pre-process, ingest and display the data on the web platform.